-Concentrations of carbon dioxide (CO2) and water vapor (H2O) were measured by the LI-7200 closed CO2/H2O Analyzer from LI-COR Biosciences GmbH (Burba et al., 2010; Lampert et al., 2018).
-The simultaneous measurement of these two gases accounts for CO2-H2O-interference corrections.
+Concentrations of carbon dioxide ( $CO_2$ ) and water vapor ( $H_2O$ ) were measured by the LI-7200 closed $CO_2/H_2O$ Analyzer from LI-COR Biosciences GmbH (Burba et al., 2010; Lampert et al., 2018).
+The simultaneous measurement of these two gases accounts for $CO_2$ - $H_2O$ -interference corrections.
 Infrared light emitted by an optical source passes a chopper filter wheel and then enters the sample path.
-Behind the sample path a temperature controlled lead selenide detector measures the remaining

-- 5 intensity from which the absorption is derived.
-The absorption ratio of CO2 and H2O in the sample path was then used to calculate the density and thus the mixing ratio of both gases.
+Behind the sample path a temperature controlled lead selenide detector measures the remaining intensity from which the absorption is derived.
+The absorption ratio of $CO_2$ and $CO_2$ and $CO_2$ in the sample path was then used to calculate the density and thus the mixing ratio of both gases.
 The LI-7200 instrument was mounted in a 19", 3HE rack mount including additional components for flow control and in-situ-calibrations during in-flight operations.
-Similar to CO, calibrations were performed in time intervals of 15 min to 30 min using a NIST traceable calibration with a known carbon dioxide mixing ratio at atmospheric levels and water vapor close to zero.
-For ACLOUD, the precision of the instrument is given as 0.05 ppmv - 10 for CO2 and 3.7 ppmv for H2O.
-The temporal stability was calculated from the mean instrumental drift and was estimated with 0.39 ppmv for CO2 and 26.4 ppmv for H2O.
-Hence, the total uncertainty for CO2 and H2O amounts to 0.40 ppmv, and 26.7 ppmv, respectively.
+Similar to $CO_2$ calibrations were performed in time intervals of 15 min to 30 min using a NIST traceable calibration with a known carbon dioxide mixing ratio at atmospheric levels and water vapor close to zero.
+For ACLOUD, the precision of the instrument is given as 0.05 ppmv for $CO_2$ and 3.7 ppmv for $CO_2$ and 26.4 ppmv for $CO_2$ and 26.7 ppmv, respectively.

-Ozone (O_3) was measured by the 2B Technologies Dual Beam Ozone Monitor 205.
-The measurement principle is based on the attenuation of ultra-violet radiation (254 nm) due to O_3 absorption.
-The UV light passes two separate 15 cm long

-15 absorption cells, which are flushed alternately with ozone-filtered and ozone-unfiltered air.
+Ozone $(O_3)$ was measured by the 2B Technologies Dual Beam Ozone Monitor 205.
+The measurement principle is based on the attenuation of ultra-violet radiation (254 nm) due to $O_3$ absorption.
+The UV light passes two separate 15 cm long absorption cells which are flushed alternately with ozone-filtered and ozone-unfiltered air.
 By measurement of the respective intensities the ozone mixing ratios were derived.
 The total uncertainty of the ozone mixing ratios for ACLOUD is determined by instrumental precision and amounts to 1.21 ppbv.
-The time resolution for the O_3 instrument is 0.5 Hz whereas all other gaseous tracers are measured with 1 Hz resolution.
-For Flight #14 on 8 June 2017, ozone data are only available from take-off to 12:58:36 UTC due to a failure of the data acquisition.
-All trace gas measurements were merged and published in a combined data set (Eppers et al., 2019, https://doi.org/10.1594/PANGAEA.901209).
+The time resolution for the $O_3$ instrument is 0.5 Hz whereas all other gaseous tracers are measured with 1 Hz resolution.
+For Flight #14 on the 8 June 2017, ozone data are only available from take-off to 12:58:36 UTC due to a failure of the data acquisition.
+All trace gas measurements were merged and published in a combined data set (Eppers et al., 2019, https://doi.pangaea.de/10.1594/PANGAEA.901209).

-4.4 Inlets
+3.4 Inlets

-4.4.1 Counterflow Virtual Impactor
+3.4.1 Counterflow Virtual Impactor